Overview

 • In addition, marketplaces also face item cold start issues when the same product is offered by different sellers under different product IDs.
 Since the personalization engine views these as distinct items, user interactions and ratings for one product won’t affect how its duplicates are recommended.

-• On e-retail sites, item cold start affects long-tail products, which are low-hype goods that sell only a few each month, but their sheer volume still generates significant traffic.
+• On e-commerce sites, a cold start item belongs to the long-tail of products, which are low-hype goods that sell only a few each month, but their sheer volume still generates significant traffic.
 As a result of low demand, it takes a long time for these products to accumulate enough user interactions to be recognized by the recommendation system, thus making them cold start items.

 Content-based filtering